andy-maier/pytest-easy-server/docs/usage.rst

 directory of the repository.

-* Create a server definition file named ``tars.yaml`` that specifies the servers with host and userid (but no password) in the user-defined part:
+* Create a server definition file named ``tars.yaml`` that specifies the servers with host and username (but no password) in the user-defined part:

   .. code-block:: yaml

       servers:
         myserver1:
           description: "my dev system 1"
-          details:
+          user_defined:
             host: "10.11.12.13"
-            userid: myuserid1
+            username: myusername1
         myserver2:
           description: "my dev system 2"
-          details:
+          user_defined:
             host: "10.11.12.14"
-            userid: myuserid2
+            username: myusername2

 * Create an Ansible vault file named ``vault.yaml`` that specifies the passwords for each server, using the server nicknames as keys: